-The branch was established in 2000 when several SSAA members felt that there was a need for a collecting organisation that would cater for collectors especially, with a focus on collecting and studying old, historic and otherwise interesting firearms.
+The Branch was established in 2000 when several SSAA members felt that there was a need for a collecting organisation that would cater for collectors especially, with a focus on collecting and studying old, historic and otherwise interesting firearms.

 This allowed arms collectors to function under the SSAA umbrella, whilst the SSAA also gained input into the notable amount of legislation specifically addressing arms collecting.

-HAC members collect everything from antique muskets and shotguns to WWI/WWII military small arms through to modern handguns, and everything in between.
+HAC members collect everything from antique muskets and shotguns to WWI / WWII military small arms through to modern handguns, and everything in between.

 There is a wealth of knowledge on all fields of arms history across the membership base.

-Membership presently costs thirty dollars per year and runs from July 1 to June 30.
+The annual administration fee presently costs thirty dollars per year and runs from July 1 to June 30.

-The HAC branch (Q60) is structured so that members can remain with their own branch for competitive shooting while being a member of the HAC for collecting purposes.
+The HAC Branch (Q60) is structured so that members can remain with their own Branch for competitive shooting while being a member of the HAC for collecting purposes.

-The primary activity of the weekend is for members to be able to fire their firearms held on a collectors licence – something they are not normally permitted to do under the usual restrictions of the licence – and to examine some of the other interesting and unique items belonging to their fellow collectors.
+The primary activity of the weekend is for members to be able to fire their firearms held on a Collectors Licence – something they are not normally permitted to do under the usual restrictions of the licence – and to examine some of the other interesting and unique items belonging to their fellow collectors.